microsoft/cloudsqlworkshop/cloudsqlworkshop/06_Manage_and_Optimize_AzureSQLMI/readme.md

 ### Explore with SSMS

 1. Connect to your Azure SQL Managed Instance using SSMS.
 Use the **Host** in the Azure Portal main pane as the Server Name and the SQL admin and password you used to deploy the Azure SQL Managed Instance. **Tip:** Select remember password to speed up future connections. **Note:** Some instructor-led workshops may have the Azure SQL Managed Instance pre-deployed and you will be provided the connection information in these situations.
+You also may need to use the *public endpoint* if your Azure VM is not in the same virtual network as the Azure SQL Managed Instance.
 1. Use Object Explorer to browse the various options that look the same as SQL Server and some are missing or different:
     1. Right-click the *service* and see that the options to Start, Stop, or Restart are greyed out.
 This is because the service is managed by Azure.
     1. Right-click **Databases** and see that the options to Detach or Attach are not available.
 You don't have access to the filesystem in the underlying virtual machine so don't have access to detach or attach databases.